sandipmurmu/data_experiments/README.md

 # data_experiments

 ## contents
-main functions, often used as activation functions in NN.
+- demonstration of main functions, used in activation functions in NN